Phonic Screening Check

 What is the Phonic Screening Check?

-Children in year 1 throughout the country will all be taking part in a phonics screening check during the week beginning 13th June 2016.
+Children in year 1 throughout the country will all be taking part in a phonics screening check during June.
 Children in year 2 will also take the check if they did not achieve the required result in year 1 or if they have not taken the test before.

 The phonic screening check is designed to assess whether children have learnt phonic decoding and blending skills to the national expected standard.